machine-learning-challenge/mlc2017-onsite/gan/README.en.md

 ```
 This will output the results (images, ground_truth.csv, predictions.csv) into results/ directory in the bucket.
 If you can see those outputs without any error, your submission is valid.
 Note that we will use this script to process all battles, so please make sure that this script works for your submitted models.

+### Mock Battles
+We're going to have mock battles during training phase.
+Team who want to test the model, submit the checkpoint files to "gs://[BUCKET NAME]/model".
+We will process the battle and let you know the result.
+We will start the first mock battle at 12:00, and every 2 hours after then.